History – Built for John and Elizabeth Moyer in 1881

 Thanks to the hard work and dedication of many volunteers, the rooms have been restored to as near original condition as possible.
 Careful detective work was done to remove layers and layers of paint that uncovered the stenciling.
 Door and window trim was removed to find remnants of wallpaper that was then reproduced and hung.
 Muslin was pulled off the ceilings to reveal the beautiful stencils.
 This is a unique and important home in the history of Oregon architecture.

-Years and years of hard work and fundraising have returned this special home to it’s former glory and it is available for tours every weekend , the first tour starts at 12:00 pm and the last one leaves at 3:00 pm.
+Years and years of hard work and fundraising have returned this special home to it’s former glory and it is available for tours every Saturday, the first tour starts at 12:00 pm and the last one leaves at 3:00 pm.
+During the summer the first tour leaves at 2:00 and the last at 4:00.
 Purchase tickets at the Linn County Historical Museum and meet your guide there.

 To arrange for a group or school tour call the Museum at 541-466-3390